Gothic fiction: Contemporary Gothic

 Several Gothic traditions have also developed in New Zealand (with the subgenre referred to as New Zealand Gothic or Māori Gothic) and Australia (known as Australian Gothic).
 These explore everything from the multicultural natures of the two countries to their natural geography.
 Novels in the Australian Gothic tradition include Kate Grenville's The Secret River and the works of Kim Scott.
 An even smaller genre is Tasmanian Gothic, set exclusively on the island, with prominent examples including Gould's Book of Fish by Richard Flanagan and The Roving Party by Rohan Wilson.
 Another Australian author, Kate Morton, has penned several homages to classic gothic fiction, among them The Distant Hours and The House at Riverton.

 Southern Ontario Gothic applies a similar sensibility to a Canadian cultural context.
 Robertson Davies, Alice Munro, Barbara Gowdy, Timothy Findley, and Margaret Atwood have all produced notable exemplars of this form.
 Another writer in the tradition was Henry Farrell, best known for his 1960 Hollywood horror novel What Ever Happened To Baby Jane?
 Farrell's novels spawned a subgenre of "Grande Dame Guignol" in the cinema, represented by such films as the 1962 film based on Farrell's novel, which starred Bette Davis versus Joan Crawford; this subgenre of films was dubbed the "psycho-biddy" genre.

 Outside the English-speaking world, Latin American Gothic literature has been gaining momentum since the first decades of the 21st century.
 Some of the main authors whose style has been described as Gothic are María Fernanda Ampuero, Mariana Enríquez, Fernanda Melchor, Mónica Ojeda, Giovanna Rivero, and Samanta Schweblin.

 The many Gothic subgenres include a new "environmental Gothic" or "ecoGothic".
 It is an ecologically aware Gothic engaged in "dark nature" and "ecophobia."
 Writers and critics of the ecoGothic suggest that the Gothic genre is uniquely positioned to speak to anxieties about climate change and the planet's ecological future.

 Among the bestselling books of the 21st century, the YA novel Twilight by Stephenie Meyer is now increasingly identified as a Gothic novel, as is Carlos Ruiz Zafón's 2001 novel The Shadow of the Wind.
+The Harry Potter series is also occasionally identified as a "gothic fantasy".